 10. Assumption Program of Loans for Education (APLE) grant

-The options above are available to those who already have student loans.
+The options above are available to those who already have outstanding student loans.
 California also offers many grants for those attending its local universities.
 To qualify, fill out the Free Application for Federal Student Aid (FAFSA) and meet minimum GPA requirements.

 Find out more about the student aid offered at the California Student Aid Commission.

-There are many options for student loan forgiveness in California, and you’ll want to dig into which one will best serve you.
+There are many options for student loan forgiveness in California.
+And you’ll want to dig into which one will best serve you.

 How to choose the right student loan forgiveness program in California

-You can’t double dip when it comes to student loan forgiveness for your federal student loans.
+Note that you can’t double dip when it comes to student loan forgiveness for your federal student loans.
 For example, you can’t be on the PSLF program while on the California SLRP.
 However, you can complete a California student loan repayment program and then enroll in a federal student loan forgiveness program afterward.

 Student Loan Planner is here to help you choose the right student loan forgiveness program.
-We’re experts who create the most effective student loan debt payoff plan for your unique situation.
+We’re experts who can create the most effective student loan debt payoff plan for your unique situation.
 Reach out and schedule a consultation today.